 New South Wales is not only home to Australia’s oldest wine region, the Hunter Valley, but also 11 other distinct regions – both cool and warm climate – where grapes are grown.
+From the rolling countryside of the Hilltops to the South Coast, discover the state's diverse vineyards and cellar doors.

 Despite its name, the cool-climate region surrounding Canberra is actually NSW soil.
 Taste your way around the dreamy Yass Valley, which is not only home to award-winning cellar doors but also restaurants you’ll want to linger in, not to mention producers specialising in the likes of truffles.
 Come here in winter to be part of a truffle hunt.